Richard P. Havens, 1983: Music and reception

-The album was commercially successful, reaching #80 on the Billboard "Pop Albums" chart, and critically well received.
+The album reached No. 80 on the Billboard Pop Albums chart and was critically well received.
 2004's Rip It Up: The Black Experience in Rock'n'Roll indicates that this album, along with Havens' Mixed Bag and Alarm Clock, "should be considered staples of the rock canon."
 The Rough Guide to Rock praises it as "an excellent mix of originals and covers, with a darker, brooding feel."
 In a more modest assessment, Unterberger's review in Allmusic summarizes, "As with many double albums, it perhaps could have used some pruning, although in general it was a worthy expansion of his sound as captured on record."

 The album includes several of the covers for which Havens is known, particularly the "imaginative covers" of Beatles and Bob Dylan which Unterberger indicated "he was able to recast as his own".
 However, while Rough Guide suggested that the album bears "witness to Havens' compelling ability as a live performer", Unterberger discerned on this particular recording "an over reliance on Beatles covers" and felt "the live stuff on side four...seems like an afterthought to push the set to double-LP length."